Byranlee/Zihao-academic/content/home/experience.md

     date_end: ''
     description: |2-

-        * Multiphysics & multiscale modeling of flow in tight porous media by MATLAB and finite difference method.
+        * Multiphysics & multiscale modeling of flow in tight porous media by MATLAB and finite difference method
-        * Laboratory experiments for the petrophysical properties of conventional and unconventional rock samples.
+        * Laboratory experiments for the petrophysical properties of conventional and unconventional rock samples
-        * Geostatistics application (hierarchical model) in the geological formation properties investigation.
+        * Geostatistics application (hierarchical model) in the geological formation properties investigation
-        * Laboratory equipment set up and laboratory management.
+        * Laboratory equipment set up and laboratory management

   - title: Graduate Research Assistant